THE MUNICIPALITY HAS LIFTED THE SIGNIFICANT WEATHER EVENT on December 28, 2022 at 9:00AM (By-law 67-2020)

 The Emergency Management program is unified, covering the County and its four member municipalities on a shared services basis.
 A vital aspect of the county's program is public education and awareness.

-Perth County Emergency Management
+Perth County Emergency Response Plan

 Ambulance |